What we saw at Monday’s Seahawks training camp

 Colby Parkinson, a tight end in his second year out of Stanford who saw almost no action last year after suffering a foot injury in the offseason, had maybe the biggest day of any offensive player, catching two touchdown passes from Smith, and also snaring another pass from Smith for a long gain in the aforementioned late team session.

-One of Parkinson’s TDs came in a seven-on-seven session when he caught a pass down the middle despite being blanked by Ben Burr-Kirven in coverage.
+One of Parkinson’s TDs came in a seven-on-seven session when he caught a pass down the middle despite being covered by Ben Burr-Kirven.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.